What you can connect

 - Select the workspace.

-- Select the collections or folders you want to add.
+- Click Submit, then select the collections or folders you want to add.

 - Click Add APIs.